fabriciochamon/husk-gui/README.md

 Also, there might be cases where you override the packages dir altogether, for example in the case of using custom launchers (like [Packman](https://github.com/fabriciochamon/Packman)).
 In this case you might want to use the "Override packages dir" input.

+(btw, if Packman is found on your system, it will automaticaly populate the "Override packages dir" field with your repo folder!)

 ## Other utilities/tools

 Once a render is finished, you can use the icons right after the progress bar at the bottom: